cuiyongbo/hello-world/my_wiki/programmer_note/memcached/cache_term_introduction.rst

         - also cache the empty result but set a short expiration time.

         - Using Bloom filter.
 Bloom filter is similar to hbase set which can be used to check whether a key exists in the data set.
-If the key exists, go to the cache layer or DB layer, if it doesn't exists in the data set, then just return.
+If it doesn't exists in the data set, then just return.

     If the searched key has high repeat rate, then can adopt the first solution.
     Otherwise if the searched key has low repeat rate and the searched keys are too many,